Browser width

 Model Creation

-To make this model comparable to the block simulation example, let's use the term Generator to simulate incoming entities and Server to simulate their servicing.
+To make this model comparable to the block simulation example, let's use the term Generator to simulate incoming entities and Server to simulate their service.

-Process behavior is described using the TSimProcess class — similar to Simula's Process class.
+Process behavior is described using the TSimProcess class — similar to the Process class in Simula.

 Two classes derived from the TSimProcess class are defined: TSimGenerator and TSimServer.